bookofproofs/bookofproofs.github.io/_sources/history/19th-century/grave.md

 * This led Grave to think about applications of mathematics to insurance, and various actuarial problems.
 * Grave had to discontinue his famous Kiev algebra seminar in the 1920s, give up teaching and research in algebra, and move to applied mathematics topics.
 * It would not be before the 1950s, well after Grave's death, that Kiev would again play a major role in algebra research.
-* The five years 1915-1920 were exceptionally difficult for Grave because, in addition to the political turmoil which tore the country apart, these were years of personal tragedy with the deaths of his children.
 * Grave chaired the Applied Mathematics Commission of the Academy of Sciences of the Ukraine in the 1920s.
 * After Grave stopped work on algebra, he began to study mechanics and applied mathematics, but he never completely gave up algebra.
 * The Institute of Mathematics of the Academy of Sciences was founded in Kiev in 1934 and Grave served as the first director of the Institute from its foundation until his death in 1939.